-- Locate narrowing or blockages in your blood vessels that could cause chest pain (angiogram)
+- Locate narrowing or blockages in the blood vessels that could cause chest pain (angiogram)

-- Measure pressure and oxygen levels in different parts of your heart (hemodynamic assessment)
+- Measure pressure and oxygen levels in different parts of the heart (hemodynamic assessment)

-- Check the pumping function of your heart (right or left ventriculogram)
+- See how well the heart pumps blood (right or left ventriculogram)

 - Take a sample of tissue from your heart (biopsy)

-- Diagnose heart defects present from birth (congenital heart defects)
+- Diagnose heart problems present from birth (congenital heart defects)

 - Widening a narrowed artery (angioplasty) with or without stent placement

-- Closing holes in the heart and fixing other congenital defects
+- Closing holes in the heart and repairing other congenital heart defects

-As with most procedures done on your heart and blood vessels, cardiac catheterization has some risks.
+As with most procedures done on the heart and blood vessels, cardiac catheterization has some risks.
 Major complications are rare, though.